OI-wiki/i18n/docs/tools/editor/vscode.md

 At this point, all configuration processes have been completed.
 Press <kbd>F5</kbd> again and you will see debugging informations.

 All files needed to be compiled and debugged are required to be saved in this folder in the future.
-If you need to compile and debug codes in other folders, you need to perform above steps again, or copy `.vscode` sub-folder in original folder to new folder.
+If you need to compile and debug codes in other folders, you need to perform above steps again, or copy `.vscode` sub-folder in original folder to the new one.

 ### Debugging Code

-To set a breakpoint on a certain row, open a code in VS Code, hover the cursor over the blank space to the left of the row number, and click the appeared red point.
+To set a breakpoint on a certain line, open a code in VS Code, hover the cursor over the blank space to the left of the row number, and click the appeared red point.
 Re-click it will cancel the breakpoint.

 ![](images/vscode-5.apng)